Mubelotix/docker-steam-headless-amdgpu/README.md

 > # FORK NOTICE
 > I have forked the steam-headless docker to adapt it to my crappy bleeding edge AMD GPU.
-So bleeding that drivers don't work.
 Here are most of the hacks I use to reduce the amount of crashes and GPU-resets I get with my own hardware :
 >
 > **AMD Ryzen 7 8845HS with Radeon 780M** (gfx1103_r1) (wouldn't recommend)
 >
+> If you are still experiencing GPU crashes, upgrade your host kernel.
+My GPU was completely broken and unusable until kernel 6.15.
+>
-> If you are using different hardware, you should stick with [the original project](https://github.com/Steam-Headless/docker-steam-headless).
+> If you are using non-AMD hardware, you should stick with [the original project](https://github.com/Steam-Headless/docker-steam-headless).
 This fork breaks non-amd gpu support and might break features I don't use.
 >
 > It is expected that you edit `/etc/default/grub` to include `amdgpu.virtual_display=0000:c6:00.0,1` in `GRUB_CMDLINE_LINUX_DEFAULT` (after replacing the PCI address with your own).
 Otherwise, you will get a black screen.
->
-> You also might need to remove ALL your drivers from the host.
-Yes, this makes no sense as they should be inactive, but it fixed crashes for me.
-There might be a bug in the universe at this point.
 >
 > Once sunshine is up and running, you might want to go to its settings and force it to use the VA-API encoder.
 Otherwise, the stream will be so laggy it's unplayable.
 >